ilya-koyfman/Obsidian-Ilya/PROJECTS/MSP/NOTES/MSP meet 2023-3-9.md

 * 1. Talked about all datto tasks.
 Just waiting on Datto Engineers
 2. API keys might not be able avaliable
 3. Ticket Queues will be discussed, CISO Global needs examples of tickets
-4. Ticket flow is designed
+4. Ticket flow is design showed off.
+Looks good
+5. Talked about Network Access.
+- [ ] Ilya going to make Pulse VPN Profiles
+6.

 ## Action Items